First Lady Michelle Obama (painting): Parker Curry photograph

+and the occasion inspired a children's book, Parker Looks Up, written by the Mother-Daughter Curry duo and published by Simon and Schuster.
+Parker Curry and Jessica's first book "Parker Looks Up" was a New York Times bestseller and was nominated for an NAACP Image Award.
+Parker and Jessica have since gone on to write and publish eight more children's books including Ready-to-Read and picture books.

 Later exhibits

 Beginning on November 13, 2020, and running through May 23, 2021, First Lady Michelle Obama as well as the Michelle Smith dress Obama wore for the sitting are part of an exhibition entitled, "Every Eye Is Upon Me: First Ladies of the United States."

 A tour with both Sherald's and Wiley's paintings of the Obamas is planned for 2021.
 Slated to begin in June, the paintings will be shown for two months each in Chicago, New York, Los Angeles, Atlanta and Houston.
 The tour planning is emphasizing low-cost tickets so the exhibit will be accessible to as many people as possible; admission to see the paintings in the National Portrait Gallery is free.